What makes a good life? Lessons from the longest study on happiness

-The study found out that neither wealth nor fame makes us happy.
+The study found that neither wealth nor fame makes us happy.

-It turns out that the key for a happier and healthier life is GOOD RELATIONSHIPS!
+It turns out that the key to a happier and healthier life is GOOD RELATIONSHIPS!

-You might have also experienced an enjoyable conversation with a person or a friend and the good feeling about it afterwards.
-In my experience it is like a flow, where you feel a deep connection with somebody else, sharing Ideas and enjoying the company of each other.
-There is a balance of listening and talking, a non-judgemental attitude and even humour, where the persons get a laugh about themselves and accept things they can’t change.
-The conversation is based on positivity rather than being focused on things which potentially be better.
-And if there is someone or something which bothers us, it’s about being mindful and boosting self-awareness, rather than judging and moaning only.
+You might have also experienced an enjoyable conversation with a person or a friend and a good feeling about it afterwards.
+In my experience, it is like a flow, where you feel a deep connection with somebody else, sharing ideas and enjoying the company of each other.
+There is a balance of listening and talking, a non-judgemental attitude and even humour, where the people get a laugh about themselves and accept things they can’t change.
+The conversation is based on positivity rather than focusing on things that could be better.
+And if someone or something bothers us, it’s about being mindful and boosting self-awareness rather than judging and moaning only.

-I also experienced it many times, that any challenges encountered in a safe and healthy environment are easier to tackle than in a less supportive climate.
+I also experienced many times that challenges encountered in a safe and healthy environment are easier to tackle than in a less supportive climate.

 A securely attached relationship to another person seems to protect our memory in the long run.
-In case people couldn’t count on their partner most of the time had an earlier memory decline.
+In case people couldn’t count on their partner, they had an earlier memory decline.

 How can we strengthen our relationships?

 But in my opinion, the most crucial part is self-awareness.
-Many different issues can mislead us from healthy relationships like certain personality traits, psychological disorders like depressions or social anxieties.
+Many issues can mislead us from healthy relationships, like certain personality traits and psychological disorders like depression or social anxiety.
 Sometimes it can be a lack of social skills, which makes it challenging to socialise.
-A deficient foundation for attachment which can be a consequence of inconsistent care during childhood can, but not necessarily, lead to insecure attachments in adulthood.
-If you come to know your attachment style, you can uncover ways you are defending yourself from getting close and being emotionally connected and work toward forming an “earned secure attachment.” (https://www.psychologytoday.com/us/blog/compassion-matters/201307/how-your-attachment-style-impacts-your-relationship)
+A deficient foundation for attachment which can be a consequence of inconsistent care during childhood, can, but not necessarily, lead to insecure attachments in adulthood.
+Suppose you come to know your attachment style.
+In that case, you can uncover ways to defend yourself from getting close and emotionally connected and work toward forming a “secure attachment.” (https://www.psychologytoday.com/us/blog/compassion-matters/201307/how-your-attachment-style-impacts-your-relationship)

 How can I strengthen my relationships with family, friends and community?

-To make it easier, I would recommend to start with one thing at a time and make it a habit.
-It’s entirely up to you, what you think you can or should improve on to experience healthier relationships.
+I recommend starting with one thing at a time and making it a habit to make it easier.
+It’s entirely up to you what you think you can or should improve to experience healthier relationships.

-Very often youngsters and adults struggle to accept themselves, their strengths, weaknesses, bodies, cultural or social backgrounds etc. It can limit us to have a positive relationship with ourselves and makes it difficult to bond with family members, peers and other people.
-We need to learn to be kind to ourselves to be able to get into any close relationship with others.
+Youngsters and adults often struggle to accept themselves, their strengths, weaknesses, bodies, cultural or social backgrounds etc. It can limit us from having a positive relationship with ourselves and makes it difficult to bond with family members, peers and other people.
+We must learn to be kind to ourselves to get into close relationships with others.
 It is also an essential part of MINDFULNESS practice.

-For example, at the age of almost 40, I started to slow down and be more mindful in anything that I do.
-I have been busy for the last two decades focusing on my family, education and work, that most of the time I felt unsatisfied.
+For example, at almost 40, I started to slow down and be more mindful of anything I did.
+I have been busy for the last two decades focusing on my family, education and work that most of the time, I felt unsatisfied.
 I thought that this would make me happier.
 At the same time, I was stressed out and could not take enough care of my relationships.
-I was also practising less self-care since I thought there is no time for it.
+I also practised less self-care since I thought there was no time for it.

 Being in the PRESENT MOMENT

 Practising MINDFULNESS for a while helped me to be more content in anything I do.
-The more I practice the different areas of mindfulness the more it helps me to strengthen my relationship with family, friends and the community.
+The more I practice the different areas of mindfulness, the more it helps strengthen my relationship with family, friends and the community.
 You can read more about mindfulness in my upcoming article.

 - What hinders me from having fulfilling relationships?